 Book one of the three rooms in our lodge guest wing direct and get a free bottle of Taupō Rive Gauche pinot gris wine (valued at $20).

 To access this offer, please use the discount code ‘direct’.

 - Buy local

-We live in a beautiful rural environment on 0.6 hectares (1.6 acres) which is peaceful and quiet.
+We live in a quiet, park-like environment comprising 0.6 hectares (1.6 acres) overlooking Mt Tauhara, farmland, Taupō town and the northern end of Lake Taupō.
 Right next to us is a large reserve held in trust which is accessible to our guests and members of the public.

 We are committed to having an environmentally sustainable and regenerative focus.
 To do this we: